hmcts/k8s-env-injector/README.md

 In addition, the `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook` admission controllers should be added and listed in the correct order in the admission-control flag of kube-apiserver.

 ## Build
+Within this repository is a Dockerfile, this should be used when there are changes made to the Golang code.

-1. Build and push docker image
+Build and push docker image

 ```
-./build
+docker build --tag k8s-env-injector:latest .

+docker tag k8s-env-injector <your container repository>/k8s-env-injector:<tag>

+docker push <your container repository>/k8s-env-injector:<tag>

 ```

 ## Deploy

-1. Create a signed cert/key pair and store it in a Kubernetes `secret` that will be consumed by env-injector deployment
+Create a signed cert/key pair and store it in a Kubernetes `secret` that will be consumed by env-injector deployment

 ```
 ./deployment/webhook-create-signed-cert.sh \
     --service env-injector-webhook-svc \